Level 1 Electrical Installation

 What is the course about?

 Are you a practical learner who would love to progress in a thriving trade?
-If so, the Level 1 Electrical Installation course will give you the key knowledge and skills to progress on to higher qualifications and begin your career in the industry.
+If so, the Level 1 Electrical Installation course will give you the key knowledge and skills to begin your career in the industry.
 You will study in fully kitted-out workshops with the latest technology and equipment to ensure you are up to date with the current industry.

 Why should I choose the course?